lagom/lagom/docs/manual/java/guide/cluster/PersistentEntityCassandra.md

   keyspace-autocreate = false
 }
 ```

+With these properties set to `false`, if the keyspaces or tables are missing at startup your service will log an error and fail to start.

 It is not possible to disable automatic creation of the offset store table at this time.